harness/developer-hub/docs/faqs/chaos-engineering-faq.md

 ### How do I connect to a private chaos hub?

-To connect to a private chaos hub repository, connect to a Harness GitHub connector through a Harness delegate, or GitHub directly by providing your GitHub SSH key or Personal Access Token (PAT).
+To connect to a private chaos hub repository, connect to a Harness GitHub connector through a Harness Delegate, or GitHub directly by providing your GitHub SSH key or Personal Access Token (PAT).
 Once this is done, you can select the connector when adding a chaos hub.

 ### How are faults different from experiments?